 I just got the assignment and don’t have a draft yet.
 Can I still come to the Writing Center?

 Yes!
 Lots of writers visit to talk through ideas with a friendly conversation partner.

 Can I talk about more than one assignment during the conference?

 No. We take pride in the care we give to each assignment.

 Is there a limit to how often I can use the Center?

 Yes.
-Students may have a maximum of one conference per day, and they can meet with a tutor no more than twice per week.
+Students may have a maximum of one conference per day, and they can meet with a tutor up to twice per week.
 It's important to have time to work on your paper between visits and to ensure that everyone has a chance to book an appointment at the Writing Center.

 What if I have a suggestion for the Writing Center?

-Tell your tutor, or contact Jen Callaghan, Director of the Writing Center.
+Tell your tutor or contact Prof. Callaghan, Director of the Writing Center.